Mark-Clegg/ElfCube-BIOS/README.md

 ## BIOS_SerialWriteString ($FFE8)

 Writes the ASCIIZ string starting at the address in RE to the UART.
+Returns with RE pointing to the next byte after the null terminator.

+## BIOS_SerialWriteStringAt

-Returns with RE pointing to the next byte after the ull terminator.
+Writes the ASCIIZ string starting at the address following the call.
+Returns with RE pointing to the next byte after the null terminator.

 ## BIOS_SerialWriteStringImmediate ($FFE5)